Gathering of the Juggalos: Expansion and development (2003–2006)

 In 2003, the Juggalo Gathering was held outdoors for the first time.
 The event took place at Nelson Ledges Quarry Park, known as "the Crystal Forest", near Garrettsville, Ohio in Nelson Township, July 17–20.
 It was also the first time the festival went on for 24 hours every day.
 Guest performers included Bushwick Bill, Dope, and Killah Priest.
 In addition to the wrestling matches, Mad Man Pondo hosted Mad Man Pondo's Wrestling School.
 Though multiple police were called to watch over the event by Garrettsville residents, the Gathering went off without any problems.

 The fifth annual Gathering of the Juggalos returned to Garrettsville July 15–18, with over 5,000 in attendance.
 Ol' Dirty Bastard, Kurupt, Tech N9ne, and Wolfpac were among those who performed.
 Kurupt got booed off the stage by the attendees and retaliated by throwing a microphone into the audience.
 Bone Thugs-n-Harmony also reunited for the first time in several months by making a surprise performance on opening night.
 Juggalo Championship Wrestling hosted matches every day, and featured several established wrestlers.

 The Gathering of the Juggalos returned to Garrettsville for a third time in 2005 on July 21–24.
 Guest performers included 2 Live Crew, Powerman 5000, Manntis, and Mini Kiss.
 Charlie Murphy was also brought in as one of the stand-up comedians.
 The Gathering hosted the final round of the Underground Psychos contest, in which the winner, Axe Murder Boyz, was signed to Psychopathic Records.
 Juggalo Championship Wrestling held the event "JCW vs. TNA" which pitted JCW wrestlers against TNA wrestlers.

 Quarry Park's owner, Evan Kelley, kicked the festival off his grounds later that year.
 He stated, "Psychopathic Records broke some of the rules set down for the 2005 event, including blasting music all night long."
 He also explained that "Drugs, alcohol, nudity, profanity, and trash also became serious problems."

-The seventh annual Gathering of the Juggalos was set to take place in Brooklyn, Michigan, however, the board of Woodstock Township, Michigan denied the label the permits needed to hold the event.
+The seventh annual Gathering of the Juggalos was set to take place at the Michigan International Speedway in Brooklyn, Michigan, however, the board of Woodstock Township, Michigan denied the label the permits needed to hold the event.
 On April 18, Psychopathic Records announced that the Gathering would be held in Pataskala, Ohio at Frontier Ranch July 13–16, 2006.
 The festival featured over 100 bands.
 Those playing at the main and second stages included Drowning Pool, Digital Underground, Rehab, Too $hort, Intricate Unit, Bobaflex, and Vile.